Ms Chin Hui Ling, 25, had always dreamed of starting her own business.

 Despite the benefits of his new career Dinie shares that making the switch had its fair share of challenges.
 For instance, he had to understand different clients’ products and how Facebook’s algorithms worked.

 To address these issues, he read up about the clients’ products and attended his company’s in-house digital marketing course, as well as other relevant courses such as video editing and content creation.

 A worthwhile pursuit

-Ultimately, Ms Chin and Mr Safiy feel that chasing their dream is a rewarding experience.
+Ultimately, Hui Ling and Dinie feel that chasing their dream is a rewarding experience.
 You can also acquire transferable skills such as resourcefulness and project management skills which apply to your career.
 These skills also make you valuable to potential employers.

-Sharing her advice with other jobseekers, Ms Chin says: “If you feel that you’re not ready to open a business, there are many free online courses which you can take to upskill and work towards your dream.
+Sharing her advice with other jobseekers, Hui Ling says: “If you feel that you’re not ready to open a business, there are many free online courses which you can take to upskill and work towards your dream.
 Just remember to take good care of your health, and never feel embarrassed when you need someone to lean on.
 You can do this, press on!”